If you’re looking for a guide that walks you through how to start a podcast, you’re absolutely in the right place…

 Edit Your Episode

-There are a couple things you can easily set up once (and save in your template) that will make your podcast (and your voice) sound much better.
+There are a couple of things you can easily set up once (and save in your template) that will make your podcast (and your voice) sound much better.

 Keep in mind that everyone’s voice is different so there aren’t perfectly universal settings, but these may give you a good starting point: